thoughtspot/thoughtspot.github.io/_includes/content/new-features-cloud-release.md

 <li><a href="{{ site.baseurl }}/end-user/thoughtspot-one/thoughtspot-one-homepage.html#bulk-share">Bulk share</a>: you can now share multiple items at once from the home page</li>
 <li><a href="{{ site.baseurl }}/end-user/thoughtspot-one/thoughtspot-one-homepage.html#quick-links">Home page shortcuts</a>: create and access quick links to your most-used Answers and Pinboards</li></ul>

+<h3>Frequent metrics and attributes in the <strong>Details</strong> panel</h3>
+The <strong>Details</strong> panel that appears when you click on a Pinboard visualization while searching across your existing Answers and Pinboards now lists frequent metrics and attributes for that Pinboard.
+You can determine if a Pinboard search result is useful for you based on the metrics and attributes used most often in that Pinboard.

 <h3>Search on Answers Pinboard</h3>
 There are several changes to the behavior of the <a href="{{ site.baseurl }}/admin/thoughtspot-one/query-intelligence-pinboard.html">Stats and Trends for Search on Answers Pinboard</a>:
 <ul>
 <li>The Pinboard and its underlying Worksheet, <strong>Discover Monitoring Data</strong>, are now accessible only to admins by default.
 Admins can share the Pinboard and Worksheet with anyone else who might need this information.</li>
-<li>The Pinboard is populated with your users' search data by default.
-You do not need to contact ThoughtSpot Support to see your users' search data in the Pinboard.</li></ul>
+<li>The Pinboard is populated with your users' Search on Answers data by default.
+You do not need to contact ThoughtSpot Support to see your users' Search on Answers data in the Pinboard.</li></ul>